Overview of New York Taxes

 Property taxes in the state of New York vary greatly between New York City and the rest of the state.
-In New York City, property tax rates are actually quite low.
-The average effective property tax rate in New York City is just 0.72% – less than half the statewide average rate of 1.5%.
-In fact, in many New York counties (outside of NYC) have rates exceeding 2.5%, double the national average.
+In New York City, property tax rates are actually fairly low.
+The average effective property tax rate in the Big Apple is just 0.

-Those low rates mean that homeowners in the city often pay less than those in other parts of the state, despite the city’s sky-high real estate values.
-The typical homeowner in the city pays $3,531 annually, while the statewide average payment is $4,330.
+Those low rates don't necessarily mean that homeowners in the city pay less than those in other parts of the state, however.
+Due to Manhattan's sky-high real estate values, the typical homeowner in the city pays $8,980 annually, while the statewide median payment is $5,

 New York Assessed Values

-The property tax system in New York can be confusing, but don’t worry – we’re here to help.
-It all starts with an assessment of your property to determine the market value.
+The property tax system in New York starts with an assessment of your property to determine the market value.
 That is done by a local official, your city or town assessor.
-Assessments should happen regularly, but in many cities and towns, reassessments have not been made in many years.
+Assessments should happen regularly, but many cities and towns have not made reassessments in many years.

 New York Property Tax Rates

 Tax rates in New York State are applied to the assessed value of your home.
 A number of different rates appear on your real estate tax bill, including a rate for your county, your city and your school district.
-In some areas, there may be additional special rates for tax district that fund services or projects like libraries or parks.
+In some areas, there may be additional special rates for tax districts to fund services or projects like libraries and parks.

 Rates are recalculated each year based on the total value of real estate in a tax district (the tax base) and the amount of revenue the tax authority needs.
-Increase in property taxes are limited in most districts to the lower of 2% or the rate of inflation, however, so rates do not change much year-to-year.
+Increases in property taxes are limited in most districts to the lower of 2% or the rate of inflation, so rates don’t change much year-to-year.
 However, that cap can be overridden by a 60% vote of a local government board or the voters in a district.

 Real estate tax rates in New York are given in mills, or millage rates.
 A mill is equal to $1 of tax for every $1,000 in property value.
 Since these can be a little confusing, it is also useful to look at effective tax rates.
 These are actual tax amounts paid as a percentage of home value.
-The table below shows the mill rates and the average effective tax rates for every County in New York and for NYC.
+The table below shows the average effective tax rates for every county in New York State.